Key US Fed official announces early retirement

 "The American economy is stronger and the financial system safer because of his many thoughtful contributions," Yellen said.
 "The Federal Reserve System and the country owe him a debt of gratitude."

-The search committee will be led by New York Fed's non-bank board members.
+The search committee to find Dudley's successor will be led by New York Fed's non-bank board members.

 "The committee is conducting a nationwide search to identify a broad, diverse and highly qualified pool of candidates," the statement said.